mrismanaziz/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## How do you get a baby alien to sleep?
+You rocket.